At a Glance

 - The test is conducted using a browser other than Chrome or is conducted with the Invite Network.

 Also note that when using long scrolling prototype pages built in tools such as Invision or Figma, the click positions may be inaccurate once the contributor scrolls the page.

 Add a task (located under Tasks and Questions) when you build your test.

 Click maps will display on the Metrics tab of a test’s results page under each task.

 They will also appear as part of an Interactive Path Flow if the contributor visits multiple screens during a task.
 Select a screen step to view the click map associated with it.

 When you look at a click map, you see a picture of the screen contributors interacted with and an overlay with circles.
 The circles show where contributors interacted with the screen.
 A table listing all contributors’ interactions with the screen displays next to the click map.

 ⓘ Note: Smaller circles represent fewer interactions and larger circles represent more interactions.

-Click the play button in each row to watch a video of that participant’s interaction.
+Click the circle to see a table of contributors’ interactions with the element.
+Click the play button in each row to watch a video of that contributor’s interaction.

 💡 Tip: When you watch the interaction video, you can add a note, make a clip, review the transcript, and see suggested tags, just like you can in the video player.